junduck/trading-core/README.md

 ### Portfolio Utils

-All portfolio utilities are under the `pu` namespace:
+All portfolio utilities are under the `pu` namespace to avoid naming conflicts with position-level utilities (both have `openLong`, `closeLong`, `openShort`, `closeShort` functions).

 **Portfolio Management:**

 - `pu.create(id, name)` - Create a new portfolio
+- `pu.createPosition(initialCash?, time?)` - Create a new position with initial cash
 - `pu.getPosition(portfolio, currency)` - Get position for currency
 - `pu.getCash(portfolio, currency)` - Get cash balance for currency
+- `pu.getCurrencies(portfolio)` - Get all currency codes in portfolio
+- `pu.hasAsset(portfolio, asset)` - Check if asset exists in portfolio

 **Trading (Portfolio-level):**